dmbarbour/glas/docs/GrammarLogicProg.md

 #### Channels with Substructural Constraints

 If we want to pass-by-ref through a channel, we cannot copy the read end of that channel.
 If we want to freely copy a channel, we cannot pass any messages through that channel that are not themselves freely copyable.
-It seems useful to support constraints like this via dynamic types, perhaps based on flags when a channel pair is constructed.
+It seems useful to support this via dynamic types, perhaps adding flags when a connected read-write channel pair is constructed.
 Even better if issues are detected at compile time.

 #### Pushback Operations